inetss/django-skeleton/docs-template/en/docs/deployment/dokku.md

 ## Update production site

 **ATTENTION: The production site is updated automatically!
 See [Deployment workflow](workflow.md) for details.
-Please only use this if Circle CI is disabled or broken.**
+Please only use this if Gitlab CI is disabled or broken.**

 In a local operator copy: